 Zoom screen share | Type the code yourself. |

-Slack | Copy and paste code into RStudio. |
+Slack | Copy and paste into RStudio. |

-Website | Use code block copy button and paste into RStudio. |
+Website | Copy with code block button and paste into RStudio. |

 Questions?